Market

 estimating future costs and quantities.

 3.1.
-New Standards, Interpretations and Amendments
+New and amendments standard

 The Company applied for the first-time certain standards